-Under Internal Revenue Code Section 162(m), in general, income tax deductions of publicly-traded companies may be limited to the extent total compensation (including base salary, annual bonus, stock option exercises) for certain executive officers exceeds \$1 million in any taxable year.
-However, under Internal Revenue Code Section 162(m), the deduction limit does not apply to certain "performance-based" compensation established by an independent compensation committee which conforms to certain restrictive conditions stated under the Internal Revenue Code and related regulations.
-The Plan has been structured with the intent that Awards granted under the Plan may meet the requirements for "performance-based" compensation and Internal Revenue Code Section 162(m).
-To the extent granted at an exercise price not less than the value of our Common Stock, options and SARs granted under the Plan are intended to qualify as "performance-based" under Internal Revenue Code Section 162(m).
-Restricted stock, performance stock awards, performance stock units, restricted stock units and deferred stock under the Plan may qualify as "performance-based" under Internal Revenue Code Section 162(m) if they vest or become payable based solely upon attainment of preestablished goals based on the Plan Performance Criteria.
-Performance Awards may qualify as "performance-based" under Internal Revenue Code Section 162(m) to the extent payable based solely on attainment of pre-established goals based on the Plan Performance Criteria.
+Under Code Section 162(m), in general, income tax deductions of publicly-traded companies may be limited to the extent total compensation (including base salary, annual bonus, stock option exercises) for certain executive officers exceeds \$1 million in any one taxable year.
+However, under Code Section 162(m), the deduction limit does not apply to certain "performance-based" compensation established by an independent compensation committee which conforms to certain restrictive conditions stated under the Code and related regulations.
+The Plan has been structured with the intent that Awards granted under the Plan may meet the requirements for "performance-based" compensation and Code Section 162(m).
+To the extent granted at an exercise price not less than the value of our Common Stock, options and SARs granted under the Plan are intended to qualify as "performance-based" under Section 162(m) of the Code.
+Restricted stock, performance stock awards, performance-based" under Code Section 162(m) if they vest or become payable based solely upon attainment of pre-established goals based on the Performance Criteria.
+Performance Awards may qualify as "performance-based" under Code Section 162(m) to the extent payable based solely on attainment of pre-established goals based on the Performance Criteria.

-We have attempted to structure the plan in such a manner that the Committee can determine the terms and conditions of Awards granted thereunder in order to determine whether the remuneration attributable to such Awards will be subject to the \$1 million limitation.
+We have attempted to structure the Plan in such a manner that the Committee can determine the terms and conditions of Awards granted thereunder in order to control whether the remuneration attributable to such Awards will be subject to the \$1 million limitation.
 We have not, however, requested a ruling from the IRS or an opinion of counsel regarding this issue.
 This discussion will neither bind the IRS nor preclude the IRS from taking a contrary position with respect to the Plan.